In this post, “we” refers to Good Ventures and Open Philanthropy, who work as partners.

 For setting the total amount, our methodology was the same as last year’s.
 In brief, we started from the assumption that 10% of total available capital will eventually go to a “straightforward charity” bucket that is reasonably likely to line up fairly well with GiveWell’s work and recommendations.
 This 10% allocation includes a fixed percentage of total giving each year of 5% and another flexible bucket of 5%, which can be spent down quickly or slowly, based in part on GiveWell’s expectations of when funds can accomplish the most good.
 (For more detail, please see our blog post on our 2017 allocation.)

 Based on these considerations, GiveWell recommended that Open Philanthropy grant $54.6 million this year, allocated to its top charities as follows:

 - Malaria Consortium’s seasonal malaria chemoprevention program — $33.9 million

 - Helen Keller International’s vitamin A supplementation program — $9.7 million

 - The END Fund’s deworming program — $2.5 million

 - Standout charities (combined) — $800,000

-More detail on GiveWell’s reasoning in setting this allocation (and in providing its input into the total figure) is available here.
+More detail on GiveWell’s reasoning in recommending this allocation (and in providing its input into the total figure) is available here.

-Three of these top charities whose work primarily focuses on reducing deaths, while five implement programs that aim to increase recipients' incomes and consumption.
+Three of these top charities’ work primarily focuses on reducing deaths and three implement programs that aim to increase recipients’ incomes and consumption.
 Though some of these recommendations are still working their way through our full grantmaking process, we expect the funds will be distributed in coming weeks, and we are excited to support these cost-effective organizations.